hckuo2/Cozart/README.md

-make build-db # parse the linux source to extract the relationships between the configuration options and code make build-base # build the vanilla kernel as the baseline make debootstrap # create a rootfs for the VM
+make build-db # parse the linux source to extract the relationships between the configuration options and code make build-base # build the vanilla kernel as the baseline make debootstrap # create a rootfs for the VM ./trace-kernel.sh [program in the guest] # trace the workload and generate the configuration
 ```

 ## Questions